What is the difference between translation and interpretation?

 We’re among the fastest in the industry.
 Your estimate will include our lowest price for the services and turnaround time you require.
 The number of words that can be translated, edited, proofread, and formatted varies depending on the language, subject matter, and other requirements.
 The best quality and terminology consistency is achieved using one translator and one editor; however, we understand that deadlines may require alternative solutions.
 For a tight deadline or high volume of documents, we can assemble a team of translators, editors, and proofreaders to get your job done well and on time.

-We work with all files in all major word-processing and desktop publishing formats, including WordPerfect, MS Word, MS PowerPoint, PageMaker, QuarkXpress, and HTML for websites.
-We also use a variety of translation memory software packages to ensure consistent terminology use on large projects.
+We work with all files in all major word-processing and desktop publishing formats, including Adobe Creative Suite, WordPerfect, MS Office (Publisher, PowerPoint, etc.) PageMaker, QuarkXpress, and HTML for websites.

 What is the difference between translation and transcription?

 Transcription involves transferring recorded language into a written transcript.
-Using a tape recording of a Spanish-language interview as an example, while listening to the tape, a transcriber produces a written transcript of the interview in Spanish.
-A translator then translates the Spanish transcript into English.
+For example, using the recording of a foreign language interview, a transcriptionist produces a written transcript of the interview in that foreign language while listening to the recording.
+A translator then translates the foreign language transcript into English.

-We only have one copy of these tapes.
+We only have one copy of these recordings.
 Are my originals safe with ILS?

 Yes, we follow strict policies for safeguarding client materials.
-If possible, we recommend that you make a copy of the tapes for yourself.
+If possible, we recommend that you make a copy of the recordings for yourself.
 You’ll obtain better quality if we work from the originals.

 How do I obtain a copy of your client listing?